Barbara Hancock

 Barbara Hancock (born November 21, 1949) is an American actress and dancer.
-While she was a dancer with the Harkness Ballet, she appeared as a dancing character in five productions in television and film.
+While she was with the Harkness Ballet, she appeared as a dancing character in five productions in television and film.
 She was nominated for the 1968 Golden Globe Award for Best Supporting Actress in a Motion Picture for her role as Susan the Silent in Finian's Rainbow.